anis-idk/PythonProgramGame/README.md

 3) Navigate to the project Directory : `cd Zombie-Shooter-Game`

+> [!NOTE]
+> Set up a virtual Environment is optional but recommended to use to keep the dependencies isolated

 ## How to Play
 - Use W, A, S, and D keys to move the soldier.
 - Use the mouse or the touchpad to aim .